akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry beckoned.
 “Godfrey.
 Come.”

-Godfrey crossed the cleared space and stood before them, uncertain—a young man who had spent his life watching, not being watched.
+Godfrey crossed the cleared space and stood before them, uncertain, a young man who had spent his life watching, not being watched.

 The Queen studied him.
 Then, slowly, she smiled.

 “It is well, my son.”

 Something crossed Godfrey’s face.
-A flicker—a crack in the careful mask.
-At her words—*my son*—his throat moved once.
+A flicker, a crack in the careful mask.
+At her words, *my son*, his throat moved once.
 He said nothing.
 He didn’t need to.

 Henry watched the exchange, his eyes warm.

 After a moment: “You will escort the young lady home.
-Two riders—no more.
+Two riders, no more.
 See her safely to her father’s door.”

 Godfrey found his voice.
 “Yes, Father.”

 The Queen leant closer, her voice barely a murmur.
 “Be wary of those would see this vow fail, but never fear them,” she said quietly.

 Godfrey nodded.
 “Let them watch, my lady, for we shall not be moved.
 But the road grows dark and she has a head start.”

-Godfrey bowed to them both—a bow deeper than protocol required—and turned to go.
+Godfrey bowed to them both, a bow deeper than protocol required, and turned to go.

 At the door, he paused.
 Looked back.

 They were watching him.
-Both of them—Together.
+Both of them, together.

 He went out into the dusk.